explodecomputer/alspac/README.md

 install_github("explodecomputer/alspac")
 ```

-You should then be able to load the package:
+The `alspac` package can then be loaded as follows:

 ```r
 library(alspac)
 ```

 ## Finding variables

 ### Browsing the variables manually

 There are two data objects that come with the package - `current` and `useful` - that contain all the variables available in the `R:/Current/` and `R:/Useful_data` directories, respectively.
-You can search through them manually by loading them directly, e.g. to load the `current` variables:
+They can be searched manually after loading them directly, e.g. to load the `current` variables:

 ```r
 data(current)